-NOTE The Serena ALM 4.0.1 installation includes a new version of the Serena Common Tomcat Web server.
-This version requires Dimensions CM 12.2.2 and is not backwards compatible with previous releases of Dimensions CM.
+NOTE Beginning with Serena ALM version 4.0.1, the installation includes a version of the Serena Common Tomcat Web server that requires Dimensions CM 12.2.2 and is not backwards compatible with previous releases of Dimensions CM.

-If your configuration co-locates Serena ALM with Dimensions CM 12.2.1.1 or older, Dimensions CM must be upgraded before installing Serena ALM 4.0.1.
+If your configuration co-locates Serena ALM with Dimensions CM 12.2.1.1 or older, Dimensions CM must be upgraded before installing Serena ALM 4.0.1 or later.

-The Serena ALM 4.0.1 installer will upgrade the Serena Common Tomcat Web server if the older version is detected.
-This upgrade moves the pre-existing Tomcat files into a backup location, tomcat6\pre4.0.1, and then installs the new common tools.
+The Serena ALM 4.5 installer will upgrade the Serena Common Tomcat Web server if the older version is detected.
+This upgrade moves the pre-existing Tomcat files into a backup location, and then installs the new common tools.